Services and Pricing

 Because each estate is different, we are unable to give an estimate that will apply to all estates.
 However, it is possible for us to give you an estimate of our fees when dealing with a straightforward matter where you’ve asked us to deal with the whole of the administration.

-We would anticipate the administration of the estate would take between seven and ten hours of work at a rate of £210 plus VAT per hour.
-In addition there would be the value element uplift.
-This is calculated as follows:
+We would anticipate the administration of the estate would take between eight and twelve hours of work at our hourly charging rate which is currently between £210.00 to £250.00 plus VAT per hour.
+In addition, there would be the value element uplift.
+If Smith Partnership Solicitors are not appointed as executors of the estate, this is calculated as follows:

-- 0.5% of the value of the sold residential property plus VAT, plus:
+• 0.5% of the value of the residential property plus VAT, plus:

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one Beneficiary and no property, costs will be at the lower end of the scale.
 If the estate involves multiple Beneficiaries, a property and multiple bank accounts, costs will be at the higher end.